-The VDOT-H3 and VDOT-H3-H is an attractively-styled, low profile, analog addressable, heat detector for use with the Velocity MMP Control Panel series in analog fire alarm systems.
+The VDOT-PYH3 is an attractively-styled, low profile, analog addressable, combination photoelectric smoke/heat detector for use with the Velocity MMP Control Panel series in analog fire alarm systems.

-This analog addressable heat detector has a specific detector address to provide exact detector locations throughout the installation.
+This analog addressable combination smoke/heat detector has a specific detector address to provide exact detector locations throughout the installation.
 This allows for constant monitoring of the detector sensitivity and reports the detector's condition to the fire alarm control panel.